brylevkirill/notes/interesting recent papers.md

 >	"Agent with two level hierarchy: manager and worker."
 >	"Manager does not act in environment directly, sets goals for worker and gets rewarded for setting good goals with true reward."
 >	"Worker acts in environment and gets rewarded for achieving goals by manager - this is potentially much richer learning signal."
+>	"Manager selects subgoal direction that maximises reward.
+Worker selects actions that maximise cosine similarity with direction."
+>	"Manager is encouraged to predict advantageous direction in latent space and to provide reward to worker to follow the direction."
 >	"Key problems: how to represent goals and determine when they've been achieved."
 >
->	"Encourage manager to predict advantageous direction in latent space and give intrinsic reward to worker to follow the direction."
 >	"Options framework:
 >	- bottom level: option, a sub-policy with terminal condition
 >	- top level: policy over options